I am a professional content writer with a *slight* beauty and skincare addiction. Stick around to read my honest product

-Following the launch of the Insta-famous Australian Pink Clay Mask, which took home a beauty award after stealing the hearts of thousands, several more affordable alternatives to this holy grail product have begun popping up, including Facetheory's very own AHA mask.
+Following the launch of the Insta-famous Australian Pink Clay Mask, which took home a beauty award after stealing the hearts of thousands, several more affordable alternatives to this holy grail product have begun popping up all over the interenet, including Facetheory's very own AHA mask.

 An Overview Of FaceTheory's Pink Clay AHA Face Mask

 Created using the silica-rich cosmetic grade clay known as Kaolin, the Pink Clay AHA Face Mask promotes glowy skin while the crushed walnut shells and pomegranate work together to deliver a luxurious exfoliating treatment.
-Like all of the other products sold on their website, the mask is cruelty-free, vegan and contains only natural ingredients meaning there are no harsh chemicals, SLE's or sulphates lurking beneath the surface.
+And, like all of the other products sold on the Facetheory website, this mask is cruelty-free, vegan and contains only natural ingredients meaning there are no harsh chemicals, SLE's or sulphates lurking beneath the surface.

 Pink Clay AHA Face Mask Cost

 For anyone new to the land of pink clay masks, the retail price of £14.99 might seem a little steep - especially when you consider that at 60ml the product is relatively small.
 However, in comparison to similar masks on the market right now, Facetheory is offering an absolute bargain.

-And unlike other masks which require a generous application, the beauty of pink clay (pun not intended!) is that a little really does go a long way, so even a small pot like this should last quite a while.
+And unlike other masks which require a generous application, the beauty of pink clay (pun not intended!) is that a little really does go a long way.
+So, even a small pot like this should last you quite a while.

 My Experience Using The Product

-Following the instructions, I cleansed my face before applying a thin layer of the mask with a flat foundation brush, and I was pleasantly surprised by how little product I needed for a full-face application.
-As well as being very easy to apply (your carpets will be safe!), it also felt weightless on my skin and where some masks have me counting down the minutes until I can wash them off, the next ten minutes of using the Pink Clay Mask passed by very quickly.
+Following the instructions, I cleansed my face before applying a thin layer of the mask with a flat foundation brush, and I was pleasantly surprised by how little product I needed for a full-face and neck application.
+As well as being very easy to apply (your carpets will be safe!), it also felt weightless on my skin, and where some masks have me counting down the minutes until I can wash them off, the next ten minutes of using the Pink Clay Mask passed by very quickly.